HOME

 My local art club in Budleigh has monthly portrait sessions where it's possible to create one or more quick sketches within a few hours.
 The members take it in turns to sit for each session so it's great to paint a variety of people who are not professional models - and of course the camaraderie of painting in a group is encouraging and sociable.

-Progress of a portrait
+Portrait of a professor

 NOVEMBER 2017